Supernova neutrinos: Significance

 Since supernova neutrinos originate deep inside the stellar core, they are a relatively reliable messenger of the supernova mechanism.
 Due to their weakly interacting nature, the neutrino signals from a galactic supernova can give information about the physical conditions at the center of core collapse, which would be otherwise inaccessible.
 Furthermore, they are the only source of information for core-collapse events which don't result in a supernova or when the supernova is in a dust-obscured region.
 Future observations of supernova neutrinos will constrain the different theoretical models of core collapse and explosion mechanism, by testing them against the direct empirical information from the supernova core.

-Due to their weakly interacting nature, neutrinos emerge promptly after the collapse.
+Due to their weakly interacting nature, near light speed neutrinos emerge promptly after the collapse.
 In contrast, there may be a delay of hours or days before the photon signal emerges from the stellar envelope.
-Therefore, a supernova will be observed first in neutrino observatories.
+Therefore, a supernova will be observed in neutrino observatories before the optical signal, even after travelling millions of light years.
 The coincident detection of neutrino signals from different experiments would provide an early alarm to astronomers to direct telescopes to the right part of the sky to capture the supernova's light.
 The Supernova Early Warning System is a project which aims to connect neutrino detectors around the world, and trigger the electromagnetic counterpart experiments in case of a sudden influx of neutrinos in the detectors.

 The flavor evolution of neutrinos, propagating through the dense and turbulent interior of the supernova, is dominated by the collective behavior associated with neutrino-neutrino interactions.
 Therefore, supernova neutrinos offer an opportunity to examine neutrino flavor mixing under high-density conditions.
 Being sensitive to neutrino mass ordering and mass hierarchy, they can provide information about neutrino properties.
-Further, they can act as a standard candle to measure distance as the neutronization burst signal does not depend on its progenitor.
+Further, they can act as a standard candle to measure cosmic distance as the neutronization burst signal does not depend on its progenitor.